Kristin Espeland Gourlay - CV

 SKILLS AND INTERESTS

 Writing and editing for broadcast, digital audio editing (Hindenburg, Adobe Audition, Audacity, ProTools), and field recording (including use of both standard mics and recorders as well as mobile apps).
 Fluent in French and Spanish.
-Some experience with new platforms for storytelling and engaging audiences.
+Experience with new platforms for storytelling and engaging audiences.
 Editorial planning, from the big picture to the fine details.
 Voice coaching.
 Musician (ukulele, piano, voice).
+Member of the Alioni Ensemble, Chicago’s Georgian choir.